Readers Question: List and briefly describe the positive and negative attributes of multinational corporations (MNCs).

 Benefits of Multinational Corporations

 - Create wealth and jobs around the world.
-Inward investment by multinationals offer much needed foreign currency for developing economies.
+Inward investment by multinationals creates much needed foreign currency for developing economies.
 They also create jobs and help raise expectations of what is possible.

 - Large profits can be used for research & development.
 For example, oil exploration is costly and risky; this could only be undertaken by a large firm with significant profit and resources.
 It is similar for drug manufacturers who need to take risks in developing new drugs.

 - Ensure minimum standards.
 The success of multinationals is often because consumers like to buy goods and services where they can rely on minimum standards. i.e. if you visit any country you know that the Starbucks coffee shop will give something you are fairly familiar with.
 It may not be the best coffee in the district, but it won’t be the worst.
 People like the security of knowing what to expect.

 - Products which attain global dominance have a universal appeal.
 McDonald’s, Coca-Cola, Apple have attained their market share due to meeting consumer preferences.